Bebette’s Bunny Rescue FAQ

 Do you have education classes?

 Yes!
-Please schedule a free tour with us to learn about bunnies including their diet, housing, nail trims, emergency kit, and GI stasis.
+Our bunny 101 class is free and virtual.
+The video teaches general information about bunnies including their diet, housing, nail trims, emergency kit, and GI stasis and more.

 Are you a registered non-profit?